 Almost all drone pilots agree that DJI drones lead the pack in camera quality, battery life, flying range, and stability – among other specifications.
-DJI always has a gadget on top, regardless of the feature you pick.
+DJI own 54% of the drone market, and dominate consumer drones.

 Nevertheless, drone flyers have begun turning their heads toward the best non-DJI drones.

 Some cite DJI’s restrictive security systems like the “no-fly zones” and their cost.
 For others, it’s just a matter of testing the specifications of a DJI alternative.

 Autel, Hubsan, Parrot, and Yuneec are the market leaders for drones comparable to DJI.
 Holystone is another manufacturer that’s practically neck in neck when it comes to DJI, with the differences between their drones being wafer-thin.